Elementary Enrollment FAQs

 - My child will be five years old on September 1st, but I prefer they be placed in Transitional Kindergarten.
 Can I enroll my child for TK this year?
 No. A student who is 5 years old on or before September 1st is eligible for Kindergarten (Education Code 48000 and 48011).

 - Can students attend a school that is nearest their home?
 The entire district is only one mile square.
-Parents have the opportunity to list their school preferences on the online enrollment form.
+Parents have the opportunity to list their school preferences after completing their enrollment appointment.
 While we try to accommodate parents' requests, there is no guarantee of placement at a specific school.

 - When will parents be notified of school assignments?
 Parents will be notified mid-July and early August for those who registered February - June.
 Those that enroll in July will receive assignments in mid August.
 All assignments are tentative and are subject to change until the last day in September.

-- What is the Early/Late Bird Program?
+- Staggered Start Program?
 Grades TK-3 have a staggered start and end time to allow for small group reading instruction at the beginning and end of the day.
 With a reduced class size during the reading hours, teachers can provide differentiated instruction and address specific reading issues.

-- May parents request Early or Late Bird TK/Kindergarten Placement?
-While parents may request the Early or Late Bird session, we cannot fulfill all requests since many parents request the Early Bird session.
+- May parents request AM or PM TK/Kindergarten Placement?
+While parents may request the AM or PM session, we cannot fulfill all requests.

 - When will parents be notified of classroom assignments?
 Parents will be notified the day before school begins.

 - May I request a particular teacher for my child?
 No. The staff takes great care in creating balanced heterogeneous classes.

 - Does Albany enroll students who do not live in the city of Albany?
 Yes.
 Students who do not live in the city may apply to attend Albany schools.
 Non-resident students are placed after all resident students on a space available basis.
 Click here for Interdistrict Permit Information.